iomicroservices/baselink-nuxt/content/services/mobile-car-wash/interior-car-cleaning.md

 Dashboards, consoles and interior plastics are cleaned and dusted, including smaller areas like cup holders, compartments and air vents.
 These often-overlooked details make a big difference to how your cabin looks and feels.

 #description
 To finish, your technician applies a light deodorising treatment to refresh the space and remove any lingering odours.
-Every clean ends with a full inspection to make sure your vehicle’s interior looks and smells its best.
+Every clean ends with a full inspection to make sure your vehicle's interior looks and smells its best.

 #description
 Booking is easy through the BaseLink platform.
 Submit your request in minutes, get an instant quote, and choose a time that works for you.
-There’s no waiting around, no back-and-forth, and no need to drive to a garage.
+There's no waiting around, no back-and-forth, and no need to drive to a garage.

 #description
 Unlike traditional services, BaseLink puts you in control.
 You get transparent pricing, reliable professionals, and dedicated support — all through one smart digital platform.
 You can also customise your clean with special instructions or add extra services as needed.

 #description
 Payment is collected on the day of your clean, with extra time billed fairly in 30-minute increments.
-Whether it’s a one-off refresh or part of a regular car care routine, it’s simple, flexible and designed around your schedule.
+Whether it's a one-off refresh or part of a regular car care routine, it's simple, flexible and designed around your schedule.

 #description
-Book interior car cleaning{{$doc.location}} today with BaseLink — and give your vehicle’s cabin the attention it deserves.
+Book interior car cleaning{{$doc.location}} today with BaseLink — and give your vehicle's cabin the attention it deserves.
 ::

 ---